Enjoy Art in the Heart of Nature at Kobe Rokko Meets Art 2025: beyond

 ・Sales period: Until March 31, 2025

-・Sales locations: KANSAI TOURIST INFORMATION CENTER KANSAI AIRPORT, JAPAN HOLIDAY
+・Sales locations: KANSAI TOURIST INFORMATION CENTER KANSAI AIRPORT (JAPAN HOLIDAY Counter)

-・Validity period: Valid for one day only during the sales period
+・Validity Period: Valid only for the day of travel and the following day during the sales period

 【price】